 About the Group

-The BSA Teaching Group is a network for those keen to further the interests of sociology teaching and aims to promote social sciences in primary, secondary and higher education.
+The BSA Teaching Group is a network for people keen to further the interests of sociology teaching.
+It aims to promote social sciences in primary, secondary and higher education.

 Return to Study Groups homepage.